Table of Contents

 People complain of aching along the inside of the shoulder blade while slouching.
-Also, it is annoyingly tender along the edge of the shoulder blade when pressed.
-The hurt the upper back usually begins when they are slumped forward at a desk for a while.
+Also, it is annoyingly tender along the edge of the shoulder blade.
+The pain in the upper back usually begins when they are slumped forward at a desk for a while.
 This position lets the shoulder blades spread and the chest close.

 Some people have a chronic problem with this pattern.
 When you look at the back of these people, they tend to have very straight or hunched upper backs.
-They have shoulder blades that are either close together and wing out or their shoulder blades are spread far apart and lay close to the ribs.
-There is a real imbalance between the chest and back muscles.
+For these people, either their shoulder blades are close together and wing out, or their shoulder blades are spread far apart and lay close to the ribs.
+As a result, there is a substantial imbalance between the chest and back muscles.
 Usually, the chest is short and tight.
 Conversely, the back stretches open with rounded shoulders.

 This pattern typically bothers them when they are in this position for long periods.
-When they stand an move, this goes away quickly.
+However, when they stand and move, this goes away quickly.

 How You Activate and Intensify This Pain Pattern

 The classic pain occurs when you slump forward for long periods.
 For me, this happens when I slump over my desk.
-I’m a little tired.
-Usually, I’m sitting a little too far away from the keyboard, and my shoulders pull forward.
+I get a little tired.
+Usually, I sit a little too far from the keyboard, and my shoulders pull forward.
 Sometimes, I’m just not maintaining the curve in my low back because the seat is too low.
 Or, I’m leaning in to look at the fine print.
-It is worse when I’m twisted to one side, like the picture.
+It is worse when I twist to one side, like the picture.
 And, it radiates from that green point on my shoulder blade.

 Overstretching also might occur when the shoulder extends too far or too much.
-This happens while painting overhead with a short brush so that the shoulder blade stretches up and forward.
-The same extension may happen when spending a long time to stock a high shelf.
+For example, this posture happens while painting overhead with a short brush so that the shoulder blade stretches up and forward.
+The same extension may happen when spending a long time stocking a high shelf.